-If the proposed compounding regulation changes take effect, pharmacies will be able to compound for prescriber office use, but not in quantities for prescribers to dispense to a patient.
+Thus if the currently proposed compounding regulation changes take effect, pharmacies will be able to compound for prescriber office use, but not in quantities for prescribers to dispense to a patient.

 d.
-Comments on the Food and Drug Administration's Guidance Document on Compounding Animal Drugs from Bulk Drug Substances
+Comments on the Food and Drug Administration's Guidance Document #230 on Compounding Animal Drugs from Bulk Drug Substances